rgrannell1/kea/README.md

 # check that arrow installed.
 xVersion()

 ```
-All **Arrow** functions are prefixed with the letter "x".
+Almost all **Arrow** functions are prefixed with the letter "x".
 This is to avoid naming conflicts and to
 help the user find the function they are looking for.

+At the moment (October 10th 2013) a release is scheduled for around December 2013.
+Most of the core functionality is
+fine, but more tests and documentation need to be written.

 ## 2 Features